ArielSemel/Auction-Project-Backend/README.md

 # Auction Project: Backend

 # Overview
 **This is the backend for the Auction Project, built with Spring Boot and MySQL.
-It handles auction operations, including creating auctions, placing bids, managing product listings, and updating user balances in real-time.**
+It handles auction operations, including creating auctions, placing bids, managing product listings, and updating user balances in real-time, and also handles user authentication and authorization, ensuring secure access to the system.**

 ### Prerequisites
 Before setting up and running the backend of the Football Project, ensure that the following software is installed on your system: